 The Starvation Side story also explores what would happen if the barrier caused a massive displacement of people and a large part of the world being left unable to produce food.
 Simple foodstuffs have become luxuries pretty much, and people are willing to risk their lives fighting in the war to get food rations.

-The Calm Before the Storm Side Story also illustrates the consequences of what would happen to a country if it had a sudden, and very enormous population boom.
-It turns out that TCB!Equestria is suffering from food shortages, rapid industrialization that is ruining the environment, and does not have enough space or the adequate infrastructure to to support all the newfoals that came in.
+The Calm Before the Storm Side Story also illustrates the consequences of what would happen to a country if it had a sudden, and very enormous population boom, during wartime no less.
+It turns out that TCB!Equestria is suffering from food shortages, rapid industrialization that is ruining the environment, and does not have enough space or the adequate infrastructure to support all the newfoals that came in.
 Not to mention, a prolonged war with innumerable casualties is bound to completely destroy the fabric and the general morale of society, so much so, that in the end only terror and fanaticism can hold it together.
 And barely even that is enough.

 The Equestrian Civil Service Series is all about this.
 In a realm of gods, monsters, heroes, epic adventures (and Royal Brats), there still needs to be somepony to run things behind the scenes, leaving the eternally Beleaguered Bureaucrats to deal with everything from imminent disaster to the fallout of a visiting celebrity to a castle covered in custard.